 So here’s my year-round list of toys for kids who don’t “need” more toys.
 These carefully selected STEM toys don’t go out of style, they are not the latest fads, they are simply good quality open-ended toys.
 Most even teach your kids a thing or two WHILE they are playing, just don’t tell your kids!
 Shhhhhh, it is our secret!

-(This post may contain affiliate links.
-We were sent a number of these products to test and review, in return for our honest opinion.
+(We were sent a number of these products to test and review, in return for our honest opinion.
 Every opinion stated here is 100% mine – or my kids’!)

 We were sent a box of Paper Trax race tracks… and I don’t think these pictures do them justice!
 These cardboard tracks are installed in a matter of seconds, and thank goodness for that – because the kids were too excited to contain themselves.